What is actually changing with the FAA’s MOSAIC rules for Sport Pilot and how does it specifically affect Sport Pilot students?

 TLDR

-The FAA’s MOSAIC rule, effective October 22, 2025, expands what Sport Pilots can fly and do.
-Light Sport Aircraft (LSAs) are no longer limited by weight but instead, they must meet performance criteria like a max stall speed of 59 knots (flaps) or 61 knots (clean wing).
+The FAA’s MOSAIC rule, now effective starting October 22, 2025, expands what Sport Pilots can fly and do.
+Light Sport Aircraft (LSAs) are no longer limited by weight but instead, they must meet performance criteria like a max stall speed of 59 knots (clean) or 61 knots (landing).
 This means LSAs can now include 4 seat aircraft, higher cruise speeds, retractable gear, and electric propulsion.
 Sport Pilots will also gain new privileges, including night flying and some commercial operations, with proper training and endorsements.
 MOSAIC also streamlines aircraft certification and allows more flexibility for innovation and maintenance while keeping safety standards intact.
 It’s the biggest update since 2004.
+We also now know a bit more about how the FAA will test Sport Pilot students and will continue to update this page when we know even more.

 If you’re a current or aspiring Sport Pilot, you’ve likely heard about the FAA’s MOSAIC rule.
-This guide is for people who want to learn more about the FAA’s recent announcement of MOSAIC.
-It will tell you who is effected by the changes, when the changes go into effect, how training and ground school will change, what privileges and rule changes are included and even what this means for the industry.
+This guide is for people who want to learn more about the FAA’s new MOSAIC rules which are now in effect after October 22nd, 2025.
+It will tell you who is effected by the changes, when the changes go into effect, how training, ground school and testing will change, what privileges and rule changes are included and even what this means for the industry.

 MOSAIC stands for Modernization of Special Airworthiness Certificate and it is an FAA rule change that significantly expands the capabilities of Light Sport Aircraft (LSA) and the privileges of Sport Pilot certificate holders.
 Ultimately, the rule changes all for faster, heavier, and more capable aircraft as well as expanded privileges for Sport Pilots in where they can fly, when they can fly and what they can fly.